 SN Tree Update on Member Leave: When a member leaves, all the keys on the path from the member leaf to the root are invalidated.
 The SKC generates new keys in replacement, and sends the fresh keys to all affected members, and the RP.
 For bulk member revocation, the SKC has to identify all the invalid keys, and find the minimal number of valid keys that are required to transmit the updated keys.
+In case of either member join or leave, the datahiding key is not changed.
+Once created at the time of establishing the SN tree for group G, the datahiding key remains unchanged till the group terminates.

 Synchronization of Group Information at the RP: At all times, the RP maintains integrated state information for a group.
 When the RP is a leaf of the RP tree, the group entry in its local memory specifies it is a leaf, and contains the path keys to the root of the RP tree, and also the local subnetwork session key.
-If a leaf RP becomes a root (in situations where the previous root RP has left the group), then a root entry is created.
+If a leaf RP becomes a root, then a root entry is created.
 The subnetwork session key is transferred from the leaf entry to the root entry.
 Note however, a root RP for group G does not become a leaf RP for G at any time when it is continuously subscribed to G.